openvcloud/0-templates/templates/node/README.md

 - `dataDiskSize`: size of data disk in GB.
 Default to 10.
 - `dataDiskMountpoint`: data disk mount point.
 Default to `/var`.
 - `dataDiskFilesystem`: file system of the data disk, supports: `xfs`, `ext2`, `ext3`, `ext4`. **Optional**.
-- `description`: description contain sshkey name loaded to the VM. **Filled in automatically, don't specify it in the blueprint**.
+- `description`: arbitrary description of the VM.
+When installing the VM name of the loaded ssh-key will be added to the description. **Optional**.
 - `vCpus`: number of CPUs in the VM. **Filled in automatically, don't specify it in the blueprint**.
 - `memSize`: memory size in the VM **Filled in automatically, don't specify it in the blueprint**.
 - `machineId`: unique identifier of the VM. **Filled in automatically, don't specify it in the blueprint**.